-In 2017, the amount of basic own responsibility was reduced by 0.85 %.
-In 2018 the maximum housing costs taken into account in the housing allowance for pensioners are increased by 1.8%, and the compensation for monthly maintenance costs of a detached house or cottage is increased to 42.32 euro (41.57 euro per month in 2017).
+In 2017, the amount of basic own responsibility was reduced by 0.85%.
+In 2018 the maximum housing costs taken into account in the housing allowance for pensioners were increased by 1.8%, and the compensation for monthly maintenance costs of a detached house or cottage was increased to 42.32 euro (41.57 euro per month in 2017).
+In 2019, the maximum housing costs taken into account in the housing allowance for pensioners were again increased by 1.8% in all three municipality categories.

-2.4.10 General housing allowance (bho00 s)
+2.4.14 General housing allowance (bho00_s)

-The description covers the years 2015-2018.
-The rules in the previous years were more complicated and thus the general housing allowance was not simulated in the model before

-2015.
-Policy rules for 2015-2018 are implemented in the model, but the simulation is switched OFF in the baseline in order to be consistent with the previous years when the benefit was not simulated (i.e. it was taken from the input data).
-The simulation of general housing allowance for 2015-2018 can be activated using EPS (extended policy simulation) switch.
+The description covers the years 2016-2019.
+The rules in the previous years were more complicated and thus the general housing allowance was not simulated in the model before 2015.
+Policy rules for 2016-2019 are implemented in the model, but the simulation is switched OFF in the baseline in order to be consistent with the previous years when the benefit was not simulated (i.e. it was taken from the input data).
+The simulation of general housing allowance for 2016-2019 can be activated using EPS (extended policy simulation) switch.